roastB/roastB/README.md

 <!--[2] Introduction-->
 <div style="text-align: left;">
-    <h2 style="border-bottom: 1px solid #21262d; color: #c9d1d9;"> A developer creating innovative robotics technology with passion🔥 </h2>
+    <h2 style="border-bottom: 1px solid #21262d; color: #c9d1d9;">🔥 A developer creating innovative robotics technology with passion </h2>
     <div style="font-weight: 700; font-size: 15px; text-align: left; color: #c9d1d9;">
-    🤖 Robotic technology is one of the important fields that will lead future innovation, and I would like to contribute to this field.<br/><br/>
+    Robotic technology is one of the important fields that will lead future innovation, and I would like to contribute to this field.<br/><br/>
-    </li></li><li> 🌱 I'm currently working on a hands on project implementing deep learning and AI robot systems through the 'AI Robot Autonomous Driving' course at addinedu.
+    </li></li><li>🌱 I'm currently working on a hands on project implementing deep learning and AI robot systems through the 'AI Robot Autonomous Driving' course at addinedu.
-    </li></li><li> 🔭 All project videos can be found on my YouTube channel.
+    </li></li><li>🔭 All project videos can be found on my YouTube channel.
 Check it out!
-    </li></li><li> 👨‍💻 Additionally, I am currently focusing more on studying C++. </div>
+    </li></li><li>👨‍💻 Additionally, I am currently focusing more on studying C++. </div>
 </div>

 <!--[3] Skill Stack-->